Digital holographic imaging for free surfaces of superfluid helium: Introduction

-Here, we present the first implementation, to the best of our knowledge, of off-axis DH as an optical readout scheme for the dynamics of surface waves on superfluid helium interfaces.
+Here, we present the implementation of off-axis DH as a minimally invasive optical readout scheme for the dynamics of surface waves on superfluid helium interfaces.
 Our results were obtained in two complementary cryogenic systems: traditional helium bath cryostats and the rapidly advancing technology of cryogen-free refrigerators.
 In the former setup, the object beam enters the superfluid sample, reflects off a submerged mirror, and retraces its incident path, resembling the configuration of a Michelson interferometer (Fig.~\ref{fig:scheme-wet}a).
 Meanwhile, for the latter, the object beam is transmitted through the sample, as in a Mach-Zehnder interferometer (Fig.~\ref{fig:scheme-dry}a).
 We benchmark our reconstructions of the superfluid interfaces by recovering the expected dispersion relation of small-amplitude surface waves, using the time-resolved measurements and machine-learning methods to support our results statistically.